Thursday, April 14, 2016

 2016 April 2, Saturday Mule Day Parade in Columbia, TN

 I once again find myself on the road alone.
-I rode to Columbia Tennessee to watch the Mule Day parade.
-I found a parking spot whipped my van into an empty spot.
-I got my camera, cell phone, coat, and chair and walked across the road.
+I rode to Columbia, Tennessee, to watch the Mule Day parade.
+I found a parking spot and whipped my van into it.
+I got my camera, cell phone, coat, and chair, and walked across the road.

 Both sides of the road started filling up.

 A couple from Sheffield sat right next to me.
-They said this was the first time coming to the parade.
-We discussed which direction the parade was coming neither of us sure.
+They said this was their first time coming to the parade.
+We discussed which direction the parade was coming from; neither of us was sure.

-The woman's husband said he was going to walk down the road to Hardees to use the restroom and for some snacks.
+The woman's husband said he was going to walk down the road to Hardee's to use the restroom and get some snacks.

 It never fails that I meet someone I know or someone from the same area.
-She asks me where I went to church and I told her thinking she had never heard of our church.
+She asked me where I went to church, and I told her, thinking she had never heard of our church.
 Wrong!
-She knew a couple that had been going to our church for years.
-It goes to show, that we should behave where ever we go.
-The Lord is watching us and he is sending his angles to make sure we behave.
+She knew a couple who had been attending our church for years.
+It shows that we should behave wherever we go.
+The Lord is watching us, and he is sending his angels to make sure we behave.

-The man returned, stayed only a few minutes before he was wearing short pants and he told his wife it was too cold to sit outside so he went back to his car.
+The man returned, stayed only a few minutes, then put on short pants and told his wife it was too cold to sit outside, so he went back to his car.

 He told his wife to call him on his cell phone when the parade began.

-There were over two hundred entries in the parade which made for a very long parade.
+There were over 200 entries in the parade, making it very long.

-I was taking pictures with my big camera as well as taking videos with my cell phone.
+I was taking pictures with my big camera and videos with my cell phone.

-Once I heard a man say the horse almost sniffed your butt.
+Once, I heard a man say the horse almost sniffed your butt.
 I had turned around and was taking pictures of the parade that had already passed.
-I was standing very close to the road so I could get pictures of the parade.
+I was standing very close to the road so I could get photos of the parade.
 The parade started with a motorcycle police escort.
-Next was men & women dressed in black pants and vest-wearing yellow shirts carrying the US Flag and three other flags.
-One was red, white and blue with three stars in the middle.
-May have been the Tennessee State Flag.
+Next were men & women dressed in black pants and vest-wearing yellow shirts carrying the US Flag and three other flags.
+One was red, white, and blue with three stars in the middle.
+It may have been the Tennessee State Flag.
 The other two were different shades of blue.

 Mule Day Parade